avalanche-foundation/ACPs/ACPs/141-interchain-token-transfers/README.md

 - Fee token address
 - Required gas limit for executing the transfer on destination chain, part of Teleporter's message input.
 See [here](https://github.com/ava-labs/teleporter/tree/main/contracts/teleporter#message-delivery-and-execution)

 The token address will be set in the `constructor` for the token transferrer contract, and the sender address will be set by `msg.sender` when calling for a token transfer.
 Amount is specified differently for ERC20 and native tokens.
 For native tokens, the token transfer call will be `payable` and the `msg.value` specifies the transfer amount.
 For ERC20 tokens, a separate `amount` input will be needed.
-Rest of the inputs can be defined in a struct:
+The remaining inputs can be defined in a struct:

 ```solidity
 struct SendTokensInput {